Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 with
 ![Image](../assets/images/part-3/k-ic.png) = dissociation constant of the enzyme-inhibitor complex and the variables defined as above.

-## Non-competitive inhibition - simple setting with one inhibitor‌
+## Non-Competitive Inhibition : Simple Setting with One Inhibitor‌

 The non-competitive inhibtion is a special case of a mixed inhibition in which an inhibitor binds reversibly to the enzyme and/or to the enzyme/substrate complex with the same inhibition constant (KI=KIu=KIc).
 The reaction velocity is described by the same equation as in a mixed inhibition and the apparent maximum velocity is described by the same equation as in an uncompetitive inhibition.

-## Irreversible inhibition‌
+## Irreversible Inhibition‌

 Principally, an irreversible inhibition is a time-dependent inhibition (TDI) in which recovery is only due to de novo protein, e.g. enzyme synthesis.
 Thus, the in vivo production and degradation of enzyme has to be taken into account by PK- Sim®.
 Turnover of any protein inherently is a function of both, protein synthesis (a zero-order process) and protein degradation (a first-order rate process).
 In view of the kinetic nature of these processes, the rate constant of degradation frequently is the sole determinant of the "steady-state" concentration of each protein as it oscillates between the basal and the induced/repressed state.
 The natural enzyme turnover in PK-Sim® is represented as shown below.